Product Review

 USB-C is not fast charging

-The USB-C port outputs standard power (5V/3A), not Power Delivery.
-Modern iPhones and laptops won't fast-charge.
-For that, look at the TA-105 Max.
+The USB-C port outputs standard 5V/3A (15W), not Power Delivery.
+Modern iPhones charge at half speed; MacBooks won't meaningfully charge at all.
+For fast charging, get the TESSAN 65W.

 Not a voltage converter